Nativescript-Vue-Web/NativeScript-Vue-Web-Docs/src/docs/dialogs/prompt-dialog.md

 sidebarDepth: 0
 ---

-# Prompt Dialog
+# PromptDialog

 This is an overview of the most common usage of PromptDialog.
-For more information about the available properties, methods, or events, head over to [the complete API documentation for PromptDialog](https://docs.nativescript.org/api-reference/modules/_ui_dialogs_#prompt).

 The `prompt()` method shows a dialog with a single-line field for user input.